Skip to main content

 The activity of the aromatase enzyme has profound implications for the body’s primary hormonal feedback system, the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 In men, a genetically-driven or lifestyle-induced increase in aromatase activity leads to elevated circulating estradiol.
 The hypothalamus and pituitary gland are exquisitely sensitive to this estrogen.

-Elevated estradiol provides a strong signal, suppressing the pituitary’s release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+Elevated estradiol provides a strong negative feedback signal, suppressing the pituitary’s release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 Since LH is the primary signal for the testes to produce testosterone, this feedback loop can paradoxically lower endogenous testosterone production, worsening the testosterone-to-estrogen ratio and exacerbating the underlying issue.
 Strategic lifestyle choices that inhibit aromatase can break this negative cycle, helping to restore a more favorable signaling environment within the HPG axis.

 Table 2 ∞ Lifestyle Factors and HPG Axis Interplay